Soak the chickpeas overnight in cold water.

 Get a pot of water on for the pasta, bring to the boil and cook your pasta in it for around 3 minutes before adding to the main pot.

-Give everything a stir and keep cooking for a couple minutes.
+Give everything a stir and keep cooking for a couple of minutes.
 Add a decent splash of vinegar, a good whack of salt and pepper (give it a taste, it will appreciate a heavy hand with the seasoning) plus a healthy hit of the smoked olive oil and toss/stir everything together.

 Finish with some roughly chopped or torn parsley and serve.